What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: Introduction

 \section{Introduction}

-As large language models (LLMs) are improving in capabilities and instruction following~\cite{ouyang2022training}, they are increasingly integrated into business applications~\cite[e.g.,][]{cursor2025, bigfoot2025} through customized instruction \textit{prompts} that can span thousands of words~\cite[e.g.,][]{ openhands_system_prompt_2025, anthropic2025systemprompts}.
+As large language models (LLMs) are improving in capabilities and instruction following~\cite{ouyang2022training}, they are increasingly integrated into commercial applications through customized instruction \textit{prompts} that can span thousands of words~\cite[e.g.,][]{ openhands_system_prompt_2025, anthropic2025systemprompts}.
 Conveying nuanced intentions to LLMs, however, is inherently difficult.
-For end users interacting directly with a model (e.g., ChatGPT), this issue is less significant, as their prompts are typically one-off and considered successful as long as they yield one satisfactory response.
-For \textit{developers} of LLM-powered applications, the problem is much more serious, as their prompts need to generalize to many different user inputs.
+This issue is less significant for end users, as their prompts are typically one-off and considered successful as long as they yield one satisfactory response throughout their interactions.
+For LLM application \textit{developers}, the problem is much more serious, as their prompts need to generalize to many different usage scenarios.

-As an example (Figure~\ref{fig:overview}), think about a developer working on an LLM-powered trip advisor application: The developer builds a prompt that specifies LLMs' task~\circleone, tone~\circletwo, and various behaviors, including avoiding transaction handling~\circlethree{} and clarify ambiguity~\circlefour.
-This prompt is detailed yet still \textit{underspecified} in many aspects: For example, it does not specify whether LLMs should alert users of potential weather conditions, proactively ask follow-up questions, or remind visa (entry) requirements for suggested destinations.
-If the LLM ends up not satisfying these requirements, it can cause frustrations and failures, such as users booking travel activities during bad weather, receiving vague recommendations, or facing denied entry due to visa issues, ultimately undermining trust in the LLM-powered applications.
-Indeed, failing to mention prerequisites of suggested activities has already led to a chaotic user experience with an existing LLM-powered trip advisor~\cite{bernal2024littlefoot}.
+As an example (Figure~\ref{fig:overview}), consider a developer building an LLM-powered trip advisor: The detailed prompt may specify the task~\circleone, tone~\circletwo, and certain behaviors such as avoiding transactions~\circlethree{} and clarifying ambiguity~\circlefour, yet it remains \textit{underspecified} in many aspects: For example, it does not specify whether LLMs should warn about weather, proactively ask follow-up questions, or remind users of visa (entry) requirements.
+If the LLM ends up not satisfying these requirements, it can cause frustrations and failures, such as users booking activities during bad weather, receiving vague recommendations, or facing denied entry due to visa issues, ultimately undermining trust in the LLM-powered applications.
+Indeed, failing to mention prerequisites of suggested activities has already caused chaotic experiences in an existing LLM trip advisor~\cite{bernal2024littlefoot}.